-Especially in crowded buses and train cars, keep all your valuables in a neck pouch under your clothes, or another secure place, not in a pocket or open purse.
+Especially in crowded buses and train cars, keep all your valuables in a neck or waist pouch under your clothes, or another secure place, not in a pocket or open purse.

 A master pickpocket, aided by one or more accomplices making some distraction (pushing, shouting, etc.) can extract valuables from a trouser pocket without your feeling a thing.